Feeling Bored With Your Acoustic Guitar Playing? Here Are 5 Things To Ignite Your Creativity Fast - Part 2

 For Bb Major try placing your capo at either of the following fret positions: 1st, 3rd, 6th, and 8th

-- Take a chord progression that already has open chords and capo it anyway, in another position that gives you a new set of open chords.
-Even though you are playing the same progression, in the same key, it will still sound different because you are capo'd and using different open shapes.
+• Try taking a chord progression that already includes open chords and using a capo to play it in a different position.
+This will give you a new set of open chords to work with even though you are playing the same progression in the same key.
+The result will sound different due to the capo and the use of different open shapes.

 Percussive Guitar Playing